Men's Hair Loss

 What is normal hair loss?

-Common baldness, male-pattern hair loss, genetic hair loss and ANDROGENETIC ALOPECIA are terms that are used to describe hair loss typically seen in men, where hair is lost in the front, top, and crown area.
+Common baldness, male-pattern hair loss, genetic hair loss and ANDROGENETIC ALOPECIA are terms that are used to describe hair loss typically seen in men, where hair loss is on the front, top, and crown area.

-Male hair loss, male pattern baldness or androgenic alopecia, is an hereditary condition which causes male baldness or significant male hair loss in about 66 percent of all men.
-An estimated 35 million men in the United States alone have male pattern hair loss.
+Male hair loss, male pattern baldness or androgenic alopecia, is a hereditary condition which causes male baldness or significant male hair loss in about 66 percent of all men.
+An estimated 35 million of men in the United States alone have male pattern hair loss.
 It can start as early as the teen years.
-Hair loss risk increases with age, with 40% of men showing noticeable hair loss by age of 35 and more than 50 percent of men over age 50 have some degree of hair loss.
+Hair loss risk increases with age, with 40% of men showing noticeable hair loss by the age of 35 and more than 50 percent of men over 50 years old have some degree of hair loss.